 Product Teams.
 Product teams are small groups of portfolio managers and strategists focused on strategy development and implementation for similar portfolios.
 Key investment themes are developed reflective of the macro perspective and sector teams' assessments.
-Quantitative research and risk analysis tools assist portfolio managers in constructing portfolios.
+Applied IQ tools assist portfolio managers in constructing portfolios.
 The portfolio construction process seeks to maximize risk-aware performance for our clients.